ThaivyTran/code-regex/Develop/gist-template.md

 # Regex Tutorial

 Today, we will be learning and understanding the fundumentals of Regex also, known as regular expressions.
-Regex is used best for any complex searches a user may want to find instead of the basic command/control + F.
+Regex is used best for any complex searches a user may want to find instead of the basic command/control + F. For my example I want to be able to understand this Regex code ```/^#?([a-f0-9]{6}|[a-f0-9]{3})$/``` which should be a hex color code.

 ## Summary